ai2cm/ace/fme/README.md

 ## Installation

-The package can be installed vi PyPI using:
+The package can be installed via PyPI using:

 ```
 pip install fme